suman1209/minigrid-challenge-FF/README.md

 ## Recommended Models

 -   Qwen/Qwen2.5-7B-Instruct
+    -   There are variants of different sizes
 -   DeepSeek R1 distills (e.g., deepseek-ai/DeepSeek-R1-Distill-Qwen-7B)
     -   Note: This model outputs Chain of Thought by default
     -   You may need to adjust `max_tokens` when generating responses, and implement parsing function
+    -   Due to long CoTs, it might be a good idea to output multiple actions for each model's response, otherwise it will be too slow to finish an episode

 ## Final Notes